Dušan Alimpijević: Crvena zvezda

-Avtodor Saratov

-On 19 November 2018 Alimpijević was named a head coach of the Russian team Avtodor Saratov.
+On 19 November 2018, Alimpijević was named a head coach of the Russian team Avtodor Saratov.
 Avtodor Saratov parted ways with him on 30 January 2019.

-Bursaspor
+Turkey and the United States

-On November 24, 2020, was named the head coach of Frutti Extra Bursaspor of the Turkish Super League (BSL).
+On 24 November 2020, Alimpijević was named the head coach of Frutti Extra Bursaspor of the Turkish Super League (BSL).
 In April 2021, he signed a three-year extension contract.
 In May 2022, Alimpijević won the EuroCup Basketball Coach of the Year award for the 2021–22 season.

 In July 2022, Alimpijević joined the San Antonio Spurs coaching staff for the 2022 NBA Summer League.
+On 29 June 2023, he signed with Beşiktaş Emlakjet.
+Alimpijević finished the 2023-24 Turkish Super League regular season 3rd place.

+Serbia men's basketball team

+On 30 September 2025, Alimpijević signed a three-year contract as head coach of Serbia men's national basketball team, replacing Svetislav Pešić.